braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_stories.md

 ###  I sent myself a Push Story on iOS but did not receive the notification - what happened?
-Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors - this includes evaluating the customers data plan, notification size and/or the customers storage capacity.
+Apple has specific rules in place that will prevent certain types of notifications from being sent to a device based on a number of different factors - this includes evaluating the customers' data plan, notification size and/or the customers' storage capacity.
 As a result, sometimes no notification will be sent to your customers.
 These are limitations imposed by Apple that should be considered when designing your Push Story.

 ### I sent myself a Push Story on iOS but saw the condensed view instead - what happened?
-In certain situations where all the pages do not load, for example due to a loss of data connection, the Push Story will only show the condensed notification.
+In certain situations where all the pages do not load, for example, due to a loss of data connection, the Push Story will only show the condensed notification.

 [1]: {% image_buster /assets/img_archive/pushstories_android_preview.png %}